[Alea Report 2023] Insurance and Mental Health: Improving But Is It Enough?

 Note:

-- Psychology care are under ''Outpatient Coverage''.
+• Psychology care is generally under ''Outpatient Coverage'' only.

-- Claims are considered for treatment provided by registered and qualified professional.
+• Claims are considered for treatment provided by registered and qualified professional.

 1.3 Mental health coverage comparison